ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 #### Query

 Here are the parameters that the dashboard can take into account.
-This is a basic query string based input that can intercact with workspace context.
+This is a basic query string based input that can interact with workspace context.

 For example if your dashboard take `projectId` as parameters, you can put the following as option input.
 ```